hellocodeco/old-exist-api-docs/source/index.md

             "attribute2": "steps_distance",
             "value": 0.999735821732415,
             "p": 5.43055953485446e-146,
-            "first_person": "I am almost certain (100%) to travel a further distance on days I take more steps.
-Obviously.", "second_person": "You are almost certain (100%) to travel a further distance on days you take more steps.
-Obviously."
+            "first_person": "I am almost certain (100%) to travel a further distance on days I take more steps.", "second_person": "You are almost certain (100%) to travel a further distance on days you take more steps."
         },
         {
             "date": "2015-05-11",